Golfing and Scheming

 Why Learn Scheme?

 After writing Mingde, and a few Rust projects, I was thinking a lot about types.
-Specifically, how much I loved them (a lot).
-I was also a bit curious about functional programming.
+Specifically, how much I loved them (hint: a lot).
+I was also curious about functional programming.

-Lisp Scheme is dynamically, not statically, typed (Typed Racket, which is similar, does though), which was a downside.
+Lisp Scheme is dynamically, not statically, typed (Typed Racket, a similar language, can be statically typed though), which was a bummer and initially discouraged me from trying it.
 But it's simplicity and lack of bloat was compelling enough for me to give it a try.
 I'm glad I did.
 Again, writing in Scheme has been the most fun I've had programming in months, possibly years.
 Functional programming really is a different, more fun, and arguably better way to think about programming.
 Avoiding variable mutation and recursing instead of iterating is just... fun.
 Having the entire language reference as a 3.3 mb PDF is pretty neat too.
 And I haven't even written a macro yet!

 S-expressions (the name for all those parentheses) are really simple to understand, and everything in general is pretty simple to understand.
 Do a brief read of Scheme Programming, then TSPL4 for reference.